idelfonsolab/idelfonsolab.github.io/orientations.md

 ---
 ## PhD
+  - Supervisor of Carine de Menezes Rebello, Bridging fundamentals to processes for optimal control and robust optimization: A case study in core annular flow to transport and CO2 capture in offshore platforms, NTNU, Norway.
+2023/07 -- Current.

+  - Supervisor of Erbet Almeida Costa, Bridging control theories through artificial intelligence, NTNU, Norway.
+2023/02 -- Current.

+  - Co-supervisor of Gustavo Luís Rodrigues Caldas, Study of the use of Reinforcement Learning Applied to Real-Time Optimization in the Energy and Oil & Gas Industry, Universidade Federal do Rio de Janeiro, Brazil.
+2023 -- Current.

   - Supervisor of Luana Pinho Queiroz, Flavor Engineering 5.0: a new approach for design and understanding flavors.
 PhD in Chemical Engineering and Biology, University of Porto, Portugal.
 2023/09 -- Current.

   - Co-supervisor of Beatriz Cambão da Silva, Adaptive Real-time Optimization of Cyclic Adsorption Processes with Dynamic Design for Autonomous Scenario-based Reconfiguration.
 PhD in Chemical Engineering and Biology, University of Porto, Portugal.
 2023/09 -- Current.